trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 84.md

 1. For the purposes of subheading [8465 20](/commodities/8465200000), the term “machining centres” applies only to machine-tools for working wood, cork, bone, hard rubber, hard plastics or similar hard materials, which can carry out different types of machining operations by automatic tool change from a magazine or the like in conformity with a machining programme.

-2. For the purposes of subheading [8471 49](/commodities/8471490000), the term ‘systems’ means automatic data-processing machines whose units satisfy the conditions laid down in note 6(C) to Chapter [84](/chapters/84) and which comprise at least a central processing unit, one input unit (for example, a keyboard or a scanner), and one output unit (for example, a visual display unit or a printer).
+2. For the purposes of subheading [8471 49](/commodities/8471490000), the term 'systems' means automatic data-processing machines whose units satisfy the conditions laid down in note 6(C) to Chapter [84](/chapters/84) and which comprise at least a central processing unit, one input unit (for example, a keyboard or a scanner), and one output unit (for example, a visual display unit or a printer).

 3. For the purposes of subheading [8481 20](/subheadings/8481200000-80), the expression “valves for oleohydraulic or pneumatic transmissions” means valves which are used specifically in the transmission of “fluid power” in a hydraulic or pneumatic system, where the energy source is supplied in the form of pressurised fluids (liquid or gas).